Legal and Paralegal Studies

-Our Legal Studies Program and Paralegal Program is one of an elite group of programs in Georgia that is approved by the American Bar Association (ABA).
+Our Legal Studies Program and Paralegal Studies Program are part of an elite group of programs in Georgia that is approved by the American Bar Association (ABA).
 This approval signifies a high degree of quality in our curriculum and in our student resources.
 Please note that paralegals may not provide legal services directly to the public, except as permitted by law.

 Our full-time instructors are all attorneys with a combined 40 years of teaching experience.
 Our curriculum has been carefully developed to provide students with the hands-on training they will need to be successful in the legal field.